Employment

 • Set up and provide practice areas for students to prepare for the performance of nursing skills

-• Assist students to achieve proficiency in the performance of nursing skills
+• Assist students to achieve proficiency in performance of nursing skills

 • Evaluate student’s performance of nursing skills through competency validations and simulations